lawrencefsoto/NBA-clustering/README.md

 Start with Scraping Folder- this is where I utilized Beautiful Soup

-Then Positional Clustering from PG-C - This is where I modeled and looked at different position clustering
+Then Positional Clustering from PG-C - This is where I modeled and looked at different position clustering I also provided a 3D model that shows how each group clusters.

 Finally Predictions Folder - This is where I looked at teams that make playoffs and see which cluster is more prominent with playoff teams.